oduwole-ayomipo/first-react-app/README.md

 ## Overview

-The React Fun Facts Card project displays a liost of fun facts about React in a visually appealing card layout.
+The React Fun Facts Card project displays a lost of fun facts about React in a visually appealing card layout.
 The card presents a unique fact about React, allowing users to explore and learn more about this popular JavaScript library.

 ### The Features